Why is Psychology Today not working for therapists?

 +

 Probably not.
-At $30 per month, PT is still worth keeping as one channel among several.
+At $30 per month, Psychology Today is still worth keeping as one channel among several.
 Even one client per year covers the cost.
 But if it is your only marketing channel and you have not gotten an inquiry in 6+ months, consider redirecting that time to building a real website or optimizing your Google Business Profile.

 What are the best alternatives to Psychology Today?